Chapter 3 Using DaSEH Materials Leaf

 • Version Control (from the codeathon materials)

-• Data ethics (from the codeathon materials)
+• Data Ethics (from the codeathon materials)

-3.2.3 Teaching With DaSEH Data Only
+3.2.3 Teaching DaSEH - Data Only

 library(readr)

-er <-
+er <- read_csv("https://daseh.org/data/CO_ER_heat_visits.csv")

 er_visits_age <- read_csv("https://daseh.org/data/CO_ER_heat_visits_by_age.csv")